Fuel the Future of Open Source

 Encouragement for Support

-• When a version goes EOL, users are encouraged to either migrate OR establish a support solution of migration is currently not an option
+• Prior to an EOL event, users are encouraged to either migrate OR establish a support solution if migration is currently not an option.

 Building safer software through better end-of-life practices